bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

       the island and marooned Xavius with an **UNO REVERSE**.
     - Betrayer's rock.
 Can't take someone from there, need to have vengeance in your heart?

+## Mind Flayer Monday (2023-04-24)

+- See shipwreck on island, check it out and start exploring
+- Find body with hollowed out skull.
+"Oh no, Mind Flayers" :squid:
+- Then find werewolves killing catatonic Mind Flayers.
+The plot thickens.
+- The map isn't a treasure map, it's a home base!
+- To prove trust, kill some starving Mind Flayers.
+- Now we start distrusting the werewolves.... why?
+- Decide to attack the home base while werewolves distract.
+- Fight a slowly dying elder brain wearing a pirate hat at our disgust, horror, and confusion.
+- Some other funny shenanigans later and we defeat the Mind Flayer colony.
+  Huzzah!

+## Ancient civilization, calamari, wholesome hostage situation (2023-05-03)

+- Discover a gem in the temple.
+- Want to try and bring the werewolves to the Circle of the Moon after the next full moon.
+- Dwite & Torvald lend them 1 000 g each and plan to return to them after the next full moon.
+- Heading west towards Tally.
+- Argent & Kony plan on scrying on Elomos Everwind.
+  - Kony lends Argent his sword with the inscription:
+    > "A sea of my blood for a drop of theirs, a copper thingy for a dragon
+    > scale."
+  - In a bedroom, person with whipped arms is imprisoned, apparently in Gilramore?
+- The coins from strot make is slightly veer towards the city as we pass by it.
+- Valdris & Torvald have a heart to heart.
+  - COMBAT TIME

 ## Quests/Tasks